ORCCA: Optimal Randomized Canonical Correlation Analysis

 {\bf Practical Considerations:} Following \cite{lopez2013randomized}, we work with empirical copula transformation of datasets to achieve invariance with respect to marginal distributions.
 For $\Xb$ domain, the variance of random features $\sigma_x$ is set to be the inverse of mean-distance of $50$-th nearest neighbour (in Euclidean distance), following \cite{felix2016orthogonal}.
 We use the corresponding Gaussian kernel width for KCCA.
 The label information $y$ is remained in its original space after coupula transform.
 For LS, EERF, and ORCCA1, the pool size is $M_0=10M$ when $M$ random features are used in CCA calculation.
 The regularization parameter $\lambda$ for LS is chosen through grid search.
-After performing a grid search, the variance of random features $\sigma_y$ for $\Yb$ is set to be the same as $\sigma_x$, producing the best results for all algorithms.
 The regularization parameter $\mu=10^{-6}$ is set to be small enough to make its effect on CCA negligible while avoiding numerical errors caused by singularity.
-The feature map for ORCCA2 is set to be $\phi = \cos(\xb^\top\omegab + b)$.
+The feature map for ORCCA1 is set to be $\phi = \cos(\xb^\top\omegab + b)$.

 {\bf Performance:} The empirical results for ORCCA1 are reported in Fig. \ref{fig: ORCCA1}.
 The results are averaged over $30$ simulations and error bars are presented in the plots.
 There is only one canonical correlation to report due to $d_y = 1$.
 We can clearly observe that ORCCA1 shows dominance over the other benchmark algorithms except for two occasions: (i) at $M=100$ features ORF performs on par with ORCCA1 in Adult dataset and (ii) at $60+$ features EERF performs on par with ORCCA1 in Energy dataset.
 Another interesting observation here is that other than ORCCA1, all the benchmark algorithms do not show any clear hierarchy in performance given their established empirical performance hierarchy in supervised learning \cite{shahrampour2019sampling}.